PerforatedAI/PerforatedAI-Transformers/README.md

 ## examples/pytorch/language-modeling/run_mlm_perforatedai.py

 We have created a new example which shows perforated ai being used to improve one of the official huggingface examples.
-A non-pretrained BERT can be improved by 12% while also requiring up to an 89% reduction in memory.
+A non-pretrained BERT at width 1/8 can be trained with dendrites to the same accuracy as the optimizal tested width of 1/2 with 25% the total final parameter count.

 <!---